myy258/myy258/README.md

 - 👋 Hi, I’m @myy258
-- 👀 I’m interested in machine-learning
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning deep-learning
+- 🌱 Engaged in AI work
 - ☀️ A seasoned player

 <!---